 Jordan: Umm.. actually it came about during the Kickstarter campaign when fans were looking for something more physical for the delivery of the game and we wanted to do something more unique so I started trolling around and found a manufacturer who could make those for us and I thought, “that would be very Shadowrun-NY and very different”, so that was what we went with.
 The response to it was really wonderful.

 Hangie: I had a read around about people’s opinions on the Kickstarter (campaign).
 You get a lot of fans like myself who read Kickstarter but don’t necessarily back a lot of Kickstarter projects.
 There were a lot of people who, when they heard about Shadowrun Returns; it was the one project that they backed.
 Knowing you have such a huge fan base, umm… how come it took twenty years?

-Jordan: *laughs* Well it’s interesting because the Kickstarter thing was an emotionally overwhelming for me because I tend to live in my own little bubble making games and I’ve been doing it now for almost thirty-three years; and you don’t really realise the impact that you have, like we were talking about on the SNES.
-You kind of make things and you go on and make the next thing and you don’t realise sometimes the impact that it has on people.
+Jordan: *laughs* Well it’s interesting because the Kickstarter thing was emotionally overwhelming for me because I tend to live in my own little bubble making games and I’ve been doing it now for almost thirty-three years, and you don’t really realize the impact that you have like we were talking about on the SNES.
+You kind of make things and you go on and make the next thing and you don’t realize sometimes the impact that it has on people.